-Profile of Santiago Canyon College and the economy
+Profile of the Rancho Santiago Community College District and the economy

-SANTIAGO CANYON COLLEGE (SCC) is a comprehensive two-year college located in Orange, California.
-Established in 1996, SCC has a rich history of serving students and community members through flexible course offerings in relevant, in-demand fields.
-Focusing on Orange County, the college offers a variety of transfer, vocational, and community-based classes.
-In FY 2020-21, SCC served 18,087 credit and 7,047 non-credit students.
+RIGINALLY ESTABLISHED in 1915, the Rancho Santiago Community College District (RSCCD) has provided affordable, accessible higher education options to the residents of Orange County for more than a century.
+The district provides higher education through two institutions: Santa Ana College (SAC), one of California's oldest colleges, and Santiago Canyon College (SCC), which offered its first classes in 1985.
+RSCCD has a rich history of serving students and community members through flexible course offerings in relevant, in-demand fields.
+Focusing on Orange County, the district offers a variety of transfer, vocational, and community-based classes.
+In FY 2020-21, RSCCD served 47,642 credit and 26,406 non-credit students.